 You see them on the brunch menu all the time.
 Delightful little patties of delicate crab meat.
 They are the rare seafood treat that isn’t very in-your-face fishy and doesn’t require any special effort to eat.
 As a matter of fact, considering how challenging it is to eat crab from the shell, a crab cake is downright luxurious.

-The first choice that I am making is the aromatics, and I am going to use Trinity instead of Mirepoix.
+The first choice that I am making is the aromatics, and I will use the Trinity instead of Mirepoix.
 Mirepoix is 2-parts onion, one-part carrot, and one-part celery.
 That is fine and traditional, but I don’t feel that carrots and crab do much for each other.
 They match, but they don’t complement.
 Since crab cakes are typically mild in flavor, I want to make every ingredient count.

 I sauteed the diced red bell pepper, onion, and celery together over medium-low heat with a scant pat of butter.
-You want the flavor of butter, but too much fat or oil will make the patty fall apart when it should be holding together.
+You want the butter flavor, but too much fat or oil will make the patty fall apart when it should be holding together.
 After the onions became translucent, I added lemony seasonings – a pinch of fresh thyme and chopped basil.
 You could also add some fresh lemon zest and fold everything together.

 The crab meat should be lump crab meat, like claw meat – but not the most expensive jumbo lump.
-That is reserved for a crab cocktail where you want to see the very large pieces of meat.
-There is no reason to pay for jumbo lump since the mixture will break everything up anyway.
+That is reserved for a crab cocktail where you want to see the substantial pieces of meat.
+There is no reason to pay for a jumbo lump since the mixture will break everything up anyway.

 My most radical choices for dry seasonings include course ground black pepper, a touch of freshly grated nutmeg, and a sprinkle of powdered chicken bullion.

 I can hear the screams.
 Hear me out.